 Two bios you can learn from: Barack and Michelle Obama

 On Barack and Michelle Obama’s about page you can find textbook biography examples that show you how to write your bio in the third person without making it awkward to read.
 So many people struggle with this, so hopefully these bio examples will make things easier by seeing it in action.

 Both of these bios do a great job not going overboard and varying the kind of third person mentions you can include.
 This makes your biography more natural to read while still ensuring that it has the best chance to be seen when someone looks you up.

-5. Edit ruthlessly and update constantly.
+6. Edit ruthlessly, analyze with free tools, and update constantly.

 Your online bio is the authoritative source on you.
 That means that it needs to reflect you in the best light possible.
 This also means that it should be kept as up to date as possible.
 The proper action plan for how to write a bio is never truly finished because of this.